-Computer-Based Training (CBT) and Web-Based Training (WBT) are among the most popular eLearning delivery methods.
-CBT is a form of education in which learners take training courses on the computer.
-CBT courses are typically packaged into a CD or DVD format, and are intended for asynchronous delivery.
-WBT courses, on the other hand, operate on the internet and are intended for both synchronous and asynchronous delivery.
+Among the most prominent eLearning delivery techniques are computer-based training (CBT) and web-based training (WBT).
+CBT is a kind of education in which students attend computer-based training courses.
+CBT courses are usually delivered on a CD or DVD and are designed for asynchronous delivery.
+WBT courses, on the other hand, are delivered via the internet in both synchronous and asynchronous modes.

-On the other hand, people with jobs that require them to go to other places will find WBT more useful and more convenient as they won’t need to bring their own PCs with them.
-WBT content can be accessed anywhere-even through personal portable devices, such as smartphones, laptops, and tablets.
-WBT is also useful because learners from different locations can share their thoughts and knowledge about a topic being presented in the course.
-Some skills, such as learning a new language, will be more effective if the learner actually has the opportunity to interact with other learners via chats or discussion boards.
+People with occupations that need them to travel to other locations, on the other hand, will find WBT more beneficial and handy since they will not need to carry their own PCs with them.
+WBT material is accessible from anywhere, including personal portable devices such as cellphones, computers, and tablets.
+WBT is particularly beneficial since learners from many regions may exchange their opinions and information about a course subject.
+Some abilities, such as learning a new language, will be more successful if the student can connect with other learners via chat rooms or discussion boards.